A teenage girl was rushed to hospital last night having suffered serious injuries in crash near Portadown

 “NIAS despatched one emergency crew to the incident.
 Following assessment and initial treatment at the scene, one patient was taken to Craigavon Area Hospital by Ambulance,” said the spokesperson.

-It is understood she has since been moved to the Royal Victoria Hospital in Belfast.

-A PSNI spokesperson said: “Police received a report of a one vehicle road traffic collision involving a pedestrian in the Derrylettiff Road area of Portadown at around 8.45pm last night, Tuesday 31st October.
+A PSNI spokesperson said: “Police received a report of a one vehicle road traffic collision involving a pedestrian in the Derrylettiff Road area of Portadown at around 8.45pm last night.

 "It was reported that a teenage girl was knocked down.
 Officers attended alongside colleagues from NIAS, and the girl was taken to hospital for treatment to her injuries.